Research On Tap

 We hope you will join us the third Monday of each month to enjoy some of Stillwater’s own local brew while chatting about some of the impactful and interesting research happening here on the OSU campus.
 Each session will be approximately 20 minutes of open dialogue between Dr. Sewell and the researcher, followed by questions and discussion from the audience.

-Please join us Monday, February 19 at 5:30 pm to hear Dr. Tyrrell Conway, Regents Professor of Microbiology and Molecular Genetics!
+Please join us Monday, May 21, at 5:30 pm to hear Holly Karibo, Assistant Professor in History!
 Here’s a brief overview of the topic:

 May 21, 2018 – Dr. Holly Karibo, History